Oru Cinemakkaran Movie Review

 Other Technical Aspects

-Oru Cinemaakkaran has its camera department handled by Suraj.
+Oru Cinemaakkaran has its camera department handled by Sudheer Surendran..
 The editing of the film has been done by veteran Ranjan Abraham.
 Music of the film is by Bijibal and the song Ozhukiyozhuki has already been declared a hit.

 Stay tuned with us to read the complete review of Oru Cinemakkaran here..